apache/yunikorn-site/docs/user_guide/resource_quota_mgmt.md

 ### Run workloads
 After the configmap has been configured and the namespace has been annotated, users simply submit applications to the namespace and the placement rule will take effect.

-Let's say a user submits an application to the `production` namespace.
-The application will be placed onto `root.namespaces.production` based on the configs above.
+Let's say a user submits an application to the `finance` namespace.
+The application will be placed onto `root.production.finance` based on the configs above.